-1 Consists of a three-year, interest-only loan for \$1,111,500, used to fund the purchase of a property in Melbourne.
-Interest is paid monthly, at a rate of 3.505% per annum.
-The lender holds a fixed and floating charge over the assets of XRF Scientific and its subsidiaries (including the property acquired) as security for the loan facility.
-The fair value of the loan is estimated to be \$1,127,733, calculated using current market interest rates.
-The carrying value of the loan is \$1,111,500.
-Covenants applicable to the loan include: maintaining a group interest cover ratio of 3x; group shareholder funds to be no less than 85% of the previous year's closing balance; and maintaining a capital ratio of 50%.
+1 Consists of a three-year, interest-bearing loan for \$1,112,000, used to fund the purchase of a property in Melbourne.
+Instalments are paid monthly (including principal and interest), at a rate of 3.11% per annum.
+As security for the loan facility, the lender holds a registered first mortgage over the acquired property, plus unlimited cross guarantees and indemnities by all subsidiaries within the XRF group (excluding subsidiaries in Canada and Germany).
+The fair value of the loan is estimated to be \$1,063,424, calculated using current market interest rates.
+The carrying value of the loan is \$1,047,138.
+Covenants applicable to the loan include: the loan to property value ratio must not exceed 65%; the interest cover ratio must not be less than 3.5x; the debt to tangible net worth ratio must not exceed 55%.
 The Group has met all covenant requirements to date.